dwight-foster/Pytorch-TecoGAN/README.md

 Thank you to the researchers behind the TecoGan project for sharing your code and work.
 If you have any questions feel free to email me ```DwightF404@gmail.com```
+##I changed the code but cannot test it.
+It should work but if it doesn't just email me or start an issue.